-- To describe and discuss the basic components of a modern computer-based operating system. - To describe and reason about the interactions among the various basic components of a computer-based operating system. - To define and explain the operating systems concepts of process, threads, deadlocks, synchronization, systems calls. - To learn how different CPU scheduling algorithms work, compare and explain their relative merits. - To understand memory organization, physical and virtual memory, and differences between segmented and paged memory, and be able to describe their usage and relative merits. - To understand I/O and I/O device behaviour and be able to compare and explain the merits of interrupt-driven vs DMA access.
+- To describe and discuss the basic components of a modern computer-based operating system. - To describe and reason about the interactions among the various basic components of a computer-based operating system. - To define and explain the operating systems concepts of process, threads, deadlocks, synchronization, systems calls. - To explain file systems, and file structure and organization in an operating system. - To learn how different CPU scheduling algorithms work, compare and explain their relative merits. - To understand memory organization, physical and virtual memory, and differences between segmented and paged memory, and be able to describe their usage and relative merits. - To understand I/O and I/O device behaviour and be able to compare and explain the merits of interrupt-driven vs DMA access.

-Teacher's Availability and Response Time:
+Instructor Availability and Response Time: